skid-sketchens-twice/GME-Chart-Voodoo/README.md

 **Data Requirements:**

+* Python & Pip installed.
+  - Google this if you have to.
+I'm not providing directions for this.
+I promise it's easy.

 * A CSV file containing historical daily stock data (named "Daily2020.csv" in this example).
   - Ensure it has a "Date" column in a datetime format and a "Close" (or "Open") column for price data.